RangS-1/RangSpreter/README.md

 # RangSpreter

 This is RangSpreter.
 The payloads that contains keylogger, screenshot and even webcam.
 This payload can control other target with reverse shell.
 You need to change the IP Address to your computer IP and change port whatever you want (examples: 5555, 9999).
+The best thing about this payload is that it will NOT be detected by antivirus, except if you changes it to exe file, may be detected by some antiviruses.

 - compatible with python3